armansujoyan/node_auth/README.md

 2. ```yarn report``` - Generate the report in ```__tests__/report``` folder.
 3. ```yarn text-report``` - Generate the report in the text format
 4. ```yarn nyc``` - Run tests and generate reoprt

+## Configuring OAuth

+In order to configure OAuth authentication routes, you need to provide secret and id token of corresponding 3-rd party apps in the config file, which is located in ```config/index.js```.